Mintz Law Firm

 Once a duty of care is established as well as the breach of that duty, the next step is to prove the party’s breach of duty is the direct or proximate cause of the victim’s injury.
 Causation means proving that neither the accident nor the victim’s injury would have occurred if not for the party’s breach of duty.

 In personal injury law, damages is a term that encompasses the victim’s financial reward.
 Damages are calculated by conducting a thorough investigation of the accident, the victim’s injury, and the effects of both on the victim’s life.
-A victim may be able to cover the following damages in a personal injury claim:
+A victim may be able to recover the following damages in a personal injury claim:

 - Medical expenses